xomicloud/javascript/README.md

 export PORT=8080
 ```

-Now, from a terminal, export the environment variables...environment
+Now export the environment variables from a terminal...

 ```
 source variables.env